Surprising Lights on the Wooded Island

 For behold, the winter is past; the rain is over and gone.
 The flowers appear on the earth, the time of singing has come, and the voice of the turtledove is heard in our land.
 (Song of Solomon 2:11-12 ESV)

 What makes light so powerful?

-There, young sleuths Christie and Melina are searching for Melina's father.
-Long thought dead, new evidence gives a small bit of hope that he may still be alive.
+In my book, Mystery Fair, Melina is searching for her missing father.
+Long thought dead, new evidence gives a small ray of hope that he may still be alive.
 If so, Melina knows he must be in serious danger.

-But then, across a graceful bridge, another world opens up for Melina.
-She finds no electricity on the Wooded Island.
-As twilight approaches, she slips out into the descending darkness to search for answers.
-Her way is lit by small oil lamps glowing warmly along the winding paths on the Island.
+Melina follows the clues to the Wooded Island.
+As twilight approaches, she slips out into the darkness to search for answers.
+Her way is lit by the small oil lamps glowing warmly along the winding paths on the Island.

 Then God said, "Let lights appear in the sky to separate the day from the night.
 Let them be signs to mark the seasons, days, and years.
 (Genesis 1:14 NLT)